-A few days ago, I found myself in a 24 hour layover in Dubai.
-If you don’t know what a layover is, it means there is some time gap for your connecting flight from that airport.
-Another friend of mine also had a long layover of around 22 hours.
-We had transit visa so that we can exit the airport and come back for our flight later, rather than waiting for the flight for 24 hours at the airport.
+After a nice Debconf in Kosovo, I found myself in a bit more than 24 hour layover in Dubai while returning to Delhi.
+My friend Abraham Raji also had a long layover of around 22 hours.
+We had transit visa so that we can exit the airport and roam around in the city and come back for our flight later, rather than waiting for 24 hours at the airport.

 Dubai Airport has a very good Wi-Fi which was a life saver, be it searching information, getting entertained or calling home, it never disappointed.
 The Wi-Fi has free unlimited access.
 Simply select the “DXB Free Wifi” option.
 It does not ask for a phone number or OTP.
 Just connects.
 The airport toilet at Terminal 2 Arrivals had near burning hot water, so I couldn’t even wash my face.
 The arrivals section of terminal 2 did not had a plug point to charge our devices.
 Later we discovered that this is also true for departures section of terminal 2 before arriving the boarding gates.
 The benches near the boarding gates F1-F6 have plug points, but my charger was not working with those plugs.
 As in the whole Dubai trip, Indians helped me charge my phone at the airport.

-Our layover started at night, around 22:00 local time.
-We wanted to spend the night at the airport and exit for city in the morning.
-I didn’t book a hotel as I thought I could manage sleeping somewhere in the airport.
-There are no airport lounges and cloak room to keep your luggage after you are done with the immigration and customs, so we had to spend night at the arrivals section of the terminal 2 of the Dubai International Airport where we tried to catch sleep on the benches.
+Our layover started at night, around 22:00 hours local time.
+We wanted to spend the night at the airport and exit to roam around in the city in the morning.
+We didn’t book a hotel as we could manage sleeping somewhere in the airport.
+There are no airport lounges and cloak room to keep your luggage after you are done with the immigration and customs, so we had to spend night at the arrivals section of the terminal 2, where we tried to catch sleep on the benches.
 I was hungry as I didn’t eat anything in my flight to Dubai due to non-availability of non-meat food.
-So I took a banana from the Costa Coffee shop which was priced 6 AED.
+So I took a banana from the Costa Coffee shop which was priced 6 AED (equivalent to 120 Indian Rupees).
 Very expensive!

 Another problem was that my flight checked out my luggage at the Dubai airport rather than transferring it to my connecting flight.
 So we had too much luggage with us and we carried it wherever we went.